Meatballs are always fun, but these baked keto cheese stuffed meatballs are extra delicious and very easy to make!

 How to serve cheese stuffed meatballs?

 Yes.
-You can keep them in the fridge for 3-4 days, or freeze them for up to 3 months.
+You can keep them in the fridge in a sealed container for 3-4 days, or freeze them for up to 3 months.
 Reheat them gently, in the microwave on 50% power.

 - 1 lb. lean ground beef (85/15)